-The Chameleon | The Bob Davis tales
+The Chameleon | Early tales | The Bob Davis tales

 Classic Comic Books Home Page (with many articles on comics)

-The Chameleon ran in Target Comics, from #6 (Vol. 1 #6) (July 1940), through #94 (Vol. 9 #4) (June 1948), then with a final story in #101 (Vol. 9 #11) (January 1949).
-One notes that the Chameleon lasted much longer than the King, whose run ended in 1943.
-From #10 (November 1940) - #21 (November 1941), the art for the Chameleon was by Bob Davis, who is better known as the writer-artist of Dick Cole, the Wonder Boy.
+From #10 (November 1940) - #23 (January 1942), the art for the Chameleon was by Bob Davis, who is better known as the writer-artist of Dick Cole, the Wonder Boy.
 Davis also did the cover only for Target Comics #26 (April 1942), which features the Chameleon.

 During World War II, the Chameleon became a spy in Europe for the Allies, and used his "Wizard of Disguise" powers in that role.
 This is different from the King, who sometimes fought Nazi spies in the US, but who did not make it into actual combat.

 Both the Chameleon and Brighton here are the last word in elegance.
 We first see the Chameleon in an elegant black double-breasted tux.
 He looks quite young and boyish in this jaunty outfit.
 The Chameleon then appears in a whole series of uniformed disguises: a bellhop, a steward aboard ship, and finally a uniformed policeman.
 In this last disguise, he actually takes over the identity of a real cop, tying him up and stealing his uniform.
 He also assumes a thick Irish brogue for this role.
 Then he joins the other police, who are searching for the Chameleon.
 These are traditional police uniforms, with a front flap that buttons up, and uniform caps.
 The steward uniform he wears aboard ship is also elegant, with a white mess jacket and black trousers.